carlosp420/nymphalidae_diversification/MS.md

 the maximum number of shifts found in all trees was only 21.

-We also tested for a possible effect of non-random sampling of genera on the estimated speciation and mutation rates of our MCC tree.
+We also tested for a possible effect of non-random sampling of genera on the estimated speciation and extinction rates of our MCC tree.
 It has been found that the estimation of diversification rates can be biased in incomplete phylogenies if species were sampled non-randomly and rates are estimated assuming random sampling.
 @stadler2013 presented a method to estimate birth and death rates in the constant birth--death